3snowp7im/SotN-Randomizer/README.md

 2) Install `POPSTARTER.ELF` as `XX.SOTN.ELF` on your USB drive.

-3) Using a text editor, create a file named `SOTN.CUE` with this content and save it in the `POPS` directory:
+3) Using a text editor, create a file named `SOTN.CUE` with this content:

 ```
 FILE "SOTN.BIN" BINARY